 La Niña phase.—During the opposite “La Niña” phase the tropical ocean is cooler than normal and Montana tends to experience cool, often wet winters (MCO 2019).

-ENSO neutral phase.—When the tropical Pacific Ocean experiences near-average temperatures circulation conditions in Montana are less predictable; climatologists refer to this scenario as “ENSO Neutral.”
+ENSO neutral phase.—When the tropical Pacific Ocean experiences near-average temperatures circulation conditions in Montana are less predictable.

-The important point is not to confuse weather with interannual climate variability.
-The former describes short-term, continually shifting conditions observed over days and weeks; the latter describes long-term climate trends observed over years, decades, and beyond.
+The important point is not to confuse weather and interannual climate variability with long-term climate trends.
+The former describes short-term, continually shifting conditions observed over days and years; the latter describes climate trends observed over decades, and beyond.
 When we discuss climate change, we usually refer to a baseline or “normal” period for comparison.
 In the 2017 Montana Climate Assessment (Whitlock et al. 2017) and in this report, that “normal” period is a 30-year time span from 1971-2000.

 Historical Climate Trends and Modeling the Future